Pyrofab/MinecraftTranslationHelper/README.md

 * If you run out of inspiration, you can use the 'Joker' button.
 This will autocomplete the cell based on Google Translate's answer.
 If you use this feature, please double check the result and keep the wacky translations at a minimum.
 * When you are done, click the save button to apply the changes.
 This will only affect changed files.

-Note : this program doesn't care about comments and fancy line separators.
+Note : this program does not care about comments and fancy line separators.
 Upon hitting save, all irrelevant information will be erased from any edited file.

 ![screenshot](https://image.prntscr.com/image/c4djsaUyTPGiuJvF4q9AWQ.png)